-The Remuneration Committee held a meeting during the financial year ended 31 December 2020 to review the draft service contract of Directors, proposed director fees for Non-Executive Directors and proposed remuneration package of Executive Directors and with such recommended director fees and remuneration packages were submitted to the Board for approval and/or recommendation to shareholders for approval, as applicable.
+The Remuneration Committee held a meeting during the financial year ended 31 December 2021 to review the draft service contract of Directors, proposed Directors' fees for Non-Executive Directors, proposed remuneration package of Executive Directors and with such recommended Directors' fees and remuneration packages were reported to the Board for approval and/or recommendation to the shareholders for approval, if applicable.

-Risk Management Committee
+• Risk Management Committee

-The Risk Management Committee was formed on 26 February 2014 to provide oversight, direction and counsel to the Group risk management process and to assist the Board in identifying, mitigating and monitoring critical risk highlighted by businesses units.
+The Risk Management Committee was formed on 26 February 2014 to provide oversight, direction and counsel to the Group risk management process and to assist the Board in identifying, mitigating and monitoring critical risk highlighted by business units.
 The Risk Management Committee comprises of the Group Managing Director and three (3) Independent Directors, in compliance with the Step-Up practice recommended by MCCG: